Or… Why NLP works better.

 Now, most of us have distorted ideas about our body shape/size/proportions.
 Just draw a picture of yourself and measure how big your eyes and hands are in the drawing compared to how big they actually are.
 But for these folks, the distorted body image can result in serious consequences.

-So, either the disorder is causing or may be caused by the distorted body image.
-Caused or caused by, it’s a system.
+So, either the disorder is causing the distorted body image, or may be caused by it.
+Caused or effect, it’s a system.
 Change one element of a system and you may be able to change the entire system.

 And of course, people with Anorexia Nervosa aren’t trying to produce distorted size representations in their heads–they don’t start out to do it.
 It’s unconscious.